Ashengl/SIEFormer/README.md

   </code></pre>
 </details>

+* Start your SaF

 ## Train
-Then if you wish to try training our model from SaF, please run contrastive_training, for example:
+If you wish to try training our model from SaF, please run contrastive_training, for example:
 <details>
   <summary>script</summary>
   <pre><code>